MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/configure-real-time-protection-windows-defender-antivirus.md

 manager: dansimp
 ---

-# Enable and configure Windows Defender Antivirus protection capabilities
+# Enable and configure Windows Defender Antivirus always-on protection in Group Policy

 **Applies to:**

 - [Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP)](https://go.microsoft.com/fwlink/p/?linkid=2069559)

-Windows Defender Antivirus protection capabilities include real-time protection, heuristics, and other always-on Windows Defender Antivirus monitoring features, which identify malware based on known suspicious and malicious activities.
+Always-on protection consists of real-time protection, behavior monitoring, and heuristics to identify malware based on known suspicious and malicious activities.

 These activities include events, such as processes making unusual changes to existing files, modifying or creating automatic startup registry keys and startup locations (also known as auto-start extensibility points, or ASEPs), and other changes to the file system or file structure.

-## Use Group Policy to enable and configure Windows Defender Antivirus protection
+## Enable and configure always-on protection in Group Policy

-You can use **Local Group Policy Editor** to enable and configure Windows Defender Antivirus policy settings.
+You can use **Local Group Policy Editor** to enable and configure Windows Defender Antivirus always-on protection settings.

+To enable and configure always-on protection:

 1. Open **Local Group Policy Editor**.
     1. In your Windows 10 taskbar search box, type **gpedit**.
     2. Under **Best match**, click **Edit group policy** to launch **Local Group Policy Editor**.
 ![GPEdit taskbar search result](images/gpedit-search.png)
-2. In **Local Group Policy Editor** right pane, expand the tree to **Computer Configuration** > **Administrative Templates** > **Windows Components** > **Windows Defender Antivirus**.
+2. In the left pane of **Local Group Policy Editor**, expand the tree to **Computer Configuration** > **Administrative Templates** > **Windows Components** > **Windows Defender Antivirus**.
 ![Windows Defender Antivirus](images/gpedit-windows-defender-antivirus.png)
 3. Configure the Windows Defender Antivirus antimalware service policy settings.
     1. Double-click the policy setting as specified in the **Setting** column of the following table: